-Permits for components of the project would be limited to local site plan approvals and building permits issued by the City of Buffalo Planning Board and Department of Permit and Inspection Services.
-These approvals have been issued for some initial work on one of the targeted projects, 537 East Delavan Avenue, but have not been submitted for the other three properties, the Clean Energy Microgrid elements or campus parking improvements, given that such work would be triggered by a grant award.
+Permits for the project would be limited to local site plan approvals and building permits issued by the City of Buffalo Planning Board and Department of Permit and Inspection Services.
 Please note that given the past industrial uses on the campus, selected efforts for handling contaminated soils/materials may be identified for certain project components.
-Such efforts would be coordinated with the New York State Department of Environmental Conservation but would not involve the need for issuance of any additional local/state/federal "permits".
+Such efforts would be coordinated with the New York State Department of Environmental Conservation.

-Securing City Planning Board approval and Building Permits for each project is expected to take approximately two (2) months.
+Securing City of Buffalo Planning Board and Department of Permit and Inspection approval process for the project is expected to take approximately two (2) months.
 This process will begin after the competition of the design and solicitation and award of the construction contracts.
-An exception to this timing and duration is the Clean Energy Microgrid portion of this project.